Deathcharge/helix-hub-manus/README.md

 ## 📄 License

-MIT License - See LICENSE file for details
+Proprietary License - See LICENSE file for details

 ---